onflow/kitty-items/kitty-items-js/README.md

 # kitty-items-js

-API that sends transactions to the Flow Blockchain, using the [flow-js-sdk](https://github.com/onflow/flow-js-sdk/).
+RESTful API built with express that sends transactions to the Flow Blockchain, using the [flow-js-sdk](https://github.com/onflow/flow-js-sdk/).

 ## First Step